Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Introduction

-\end{restatable} \begin{rem} Since the \msl $\Lambda(f)$ maximizes the pointwise Lipschitz constant, in the \zcover $\wm$, $\widetilde{\Lambda(f)}$ goes through level sets from one end to the other as fast as possible.
-This principle is mentioned in \cite{flmMinimizingLaminationsRegularCover}. \Cref{fiber translation Length equal Reciprocal K} suggests that a tight map $f$ is not only tight in the gradient direction, its level sets are also ``tight": there are continuous maps homotopic to $f$ whose fiber translation length is smaller. \end{rem} With the fastest speed interpretation on $\widetilde{\Lambda(f)}$, \Cref{algebraic intersection=geometric intersection} shows that there exists natural orientations such that every algebraic intersection between $\Lambda(f)$ and some submanifold $\beta$ dual to $\alpha$ is positive.
+\end{restatable} \begin{rem} Since the \msl $\Lambda(f)$ maximizes the pointwise Lipschitz constant, in the \zcover $\wm$, $\widetilde{\Lambda(f)}$ goes through level sets from one end to the other as fast as possible\footnote{This principle is mentioned in \cite{flmMinimizingLaminationsRegularCover}.}. \Cref{fiber translation Length equal Reciprocal K} suggests that a tight map $f$ is not only tight in the gradient direction, but also has ``tight" level sets: non tight maps have level sets which are closer. \end{rem} With the fastest speed interpretation on $\widetilde{\Lambda(f)}$, \Cref{algebraic intersection=geometric intersection} shows that there exist natural orientations such that every algebraic intersection between $\Lambda(f)$ and some submanifold $\beta$ dual to $\alpha$ is positive.
 Moreover in $2$-dimension there exists a sublamination $\Lambda_m (\alpha) \subset \Lambda(f)$ which carries a transverse measure.
 We show that the ``algebraic intersection number" $\int_{\Lambda_m(f)} \alpha$ is equal to the geometric intersection number and the transverse measure.
-With a suitable normalization $\ell(\Lambda_m (\alpha))=1$, it suggests that in a hyperbolic $n$-manifold we may define the geometric intersection of $\Lambda_m (\alpha)$ and $\beta$ as $K$, which generalizes the intersection form for a geodesic lamination and multi-curve on a hyperbolic surface and also the ordinary geometric intersection number if $\Lambda_m(\alpha)$ consists of closed geodesic.
+With a suitable normalization $\ell(\Lambda_m (\alpha))=1$, it suggests that in a hyperbolic $n$-manifold we may define the geometric intersection of $\Lambda_m (\alpha)$ and $\beta$ as $K$, which generalizes the intersection form for a geodesic lamination and multi-curve on a hyperbolic surface and also the ordinary geometric intersection number if $\Lambda_m(\alpha)$ consists of closed geodesics.
 This is \Cref{defi geometric=K times length}.

-Now restricted to hyperbolic $3$-manifolds, although the Thurston norm and the Lipschitz constant appear to be different, building on the interplay between the Thurston norm, the least area norm, and the $L^1$-norm in \cite{bdNorms}, we prove \begin{restatable}{prop}{thurstonnormboundedbyLipschitzconstant} Let $M$ be a closed hyperbolic $3$-manifold and $\alpha \in H^1(M; \Z)$.
-Then we have